- Fact Sheet

 Road vehicle parts do not require a VIA from Infrastructure.

 Where a road vehicle purchased overseas is cut in two halves or more (to be assembled in Australia) for importation on separate shipments to Australia, the importer may be in breach of the Act for non-compliance of entry of the goods.
 This is because the purchased road vehicle may form part of a bulk order.
-It is strongly recommended that if you do intend to import an unassembled, dismantled or incomplete road vehicle you seek advice from Customs and Border Protection and Infrastructure prior to arranging importation.
+It is strongly recommended that if you do intend to import an unassembled, dismantled or incomplete road vehicle you seek advice from ACBPS and Infrastructure prior to arranging importation.

 Road Vehicle Registration

-Customs and Border Protection has no control or authority over the registration and insurance requirements for road vehicles in Australia.
+The ACBPS has no control or authority over the registration and insurance requirements for road vehicles in Australia.